isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-season-tips-for-a-bed-bug-free-home/index.md

 - **Seal Cracks and Crevices**: Seal up cracks in walls, floors, and furniture where bed bugs can hide.

-- **Use Bed Bug Covers**: [Encase mattresses and box springs](https://pestpolicy.com/best-bed-bug-mattress-encasements/)to trap bed bugs and prevent them from entering or escaping. - **Be Cautious When Traveling**: Inspect hotel rooms and luggage after traveling to avoid bringing bed bugs home. - **Consult a Professional**: If you suspect an infestation, contact a pest control professional for proper identification and treatment.
+- **Use Bed Bug Covers**: [Encase mattresses and box springs](https://pestpolicy.com/best-bed-bug-mattress-encasements/)totrap bed bugs and prevent them from entering or escaping. - **Be Cautious When Traveling**: Inspect hotel rooms and luggage after traveling to avoid bringing bed bugs home. - **Consult a Professional**: If you suspect an infestation, contact a pest control professional for proper identification and treatment.

 ###  Conclusion